 But when QEMU is paired with KVM, it’s a different story altogether.
 In the QEMU-KVM setup, QEMU focuses on emulating hardware devices while allowing the hypervisor (KVM kernel modules) to manage the CPU.
 With hypervisor support, QEMU may reach virtual machine CPU performance as near to that of the host computer.

-Some of the key capabilities of libvirt include virtual machine management, remote machine support, network and storage management, as well as virtual NAT and route-based network management.
+Some of the key capabilities of libvirt include virtual machine management, remote machine support, storage management, network interface management, as well as virtual NAT and route-based network management.

 Libvirt also provides a common means of managing multiple different virtualization platforms.
 Supported virtualization platforms include QEMU/KVM, Bhyve, Hyper-V, LXC, OpenVZ, PowerVM, UML, VMware ESXi and GSX, VMware Workstation, VirtualBox, and Xen.